 One of Wundt’s American students, Baldwin, is credited with giving psychology its new definition.
 But it was Wundt, who correctly recognised the difficulty of quantifying the human spirit, whereas human behaviour offered an endless source of valid material.
 Even his recognition of the impossibility of quantifying the human spirit was in itself a tacit recognition that such an entity was a factor of life.
-In denying the existence of the psyche on one hand and making judgements about it on the other, indicates that he was indeed “a mixed up kid!” hell bent of justifying his ideas.
-He also recognised that philosophy consisted of ideas and concepts and was devoid of any specific scientific definitions, whereas a science implied specific definitions relating to the world in which we lived; the material universe.
+Denying the existence of the psyche on one hand and making judgements about it on the other, indicates that he was truly “a mixed up kid!” hell-bent on justifying his ideas.
+He also recognised that philosophy consisted of ideas and concepts and was devoid of any specific scientific definitions, whereas science implied specific definitions relating to the world in which we lived; the material universe.
 His original training was in medicine in which subject he graduated, but his interest shifted to philosophy and in particular, the branch of that subject named psychology, with its then definition as a study of the human psyche.

 One cannot help but draw a similarity between the power wielded by the Christian church during the Middle Ages and psychology today.
 Having stated that, it is appropriate to repeat this earlier passage: I am not belittling or challenging laudable Christian principles of behaviour, but simply pointing out how a powerful one-eyed body can retard the development of knowledge.

 Copyright © John Mace.
 14 January 2014 / All Rights Reserved

 For further information about John Mace and The Mace Energy Method, please email email@example.com.

 Permission has been granted to share this article provided the content is not modified and full credit is given to John Mace.